WANdisco/wandisco-documentation-ldm/docs/configure-exclusions.md

 sidebar_label: Configure exclusions
 ---

-Define exclusions to exclude certain file sizes or file names (defined using [regex](https://regexr.com/) patterns) from your data migrations.
+After configuring storage, the next step is to define exclusions.
+Exclusions prevent certain file sizes or file names (defined using [regex](https://regexr.com/) patterns) from your data migrations.
 Exclusion templates are associated with a storage, allowing you to selectively ignore content during migration when that storage is used as the source.

 Use the [UI](#configure-exclusions-with-the-ui) or the [CLI](#configure-exclusions-with-the-cli) to configure exclusions.